tahasiddiqi/Contact-Manager-API/ReadMe.txt

 Introduction: Start your README with a brief introduction to the project.
 Mention that it's a .NET 6 Web API for managing contacts and that it uses PostgreSQL as the database.

 Prerequisites: Include a section that lists the prerequisites for running the project.
-Mention that users should have .NET 6 SDK and PostgreSQL installed.
+Users should have .NET 6 SDK and PostgreSQL installed.
 To get started with the Contact Manager API, follow these simple steps:

 Packages Required: (latest versions)